Joi/joi.github.io/_pages/whetstones.md

 categories: Sharpening Jnat Synthetic-stones
 ---

-Whetstones are stones used to sharpen knives, tools and razors.
+Whetstones are stones used in the [[Sharpening and Honing]] of knives, tools and razors.

 There are synthetic whetstones created by compressing some abrasive material.
 There are also "natural" whetstones that are mined.